marcha/progressbar-php-class/README.md

 Insert the HTML Tags via echo(), when called.

 ###ProgressbarHandler::update()
 Insert Javascript to animate the Progressbar.
-Changes the width to ProgressbarHandler::$current Will only insert the javascript every 5%.
+Changes the width to ProgressbarHandler::$current.
+Will only insert the javascript every 5%.

 ###ProgressbarHandler::hide($timeout)